Articles & Advice

 Check out articles and advice covering a variety of topics about being a successful student here at Clarke!

-Counseling Services staff are here to assist students in their pursuit of a contented and balanced life as they strive for academic, personal and intellectual growth.
-For many students, this is a time of new challenges as they learn to balance scheduling, academics, work and athletics, with leisure activities, relationships and quiet time.
-Taking the time to address these issues in a comfortable and confidential setting can have a positive impact on academic, physical and personal performance.
+Life Coaching and Counseling Services staff are here to assist students in their pursuit of a contented and balanced life as they strive for academic, personal, and intellectual growth.
+For many students, this is a time of new challenges as they learn to balance schedule, academics, work, and athletics, with leisure activities, relationships, and quiet time.
+Taking the time to address these issues in a comfortable and confidential setting can have a positive impact on academic, physical, and personal performance.

-Counseling Services is located in the Stoltz Student Life Wing on the ground level of Mary Frances Hall.
+Life Coaching and Counseling Services is located in the Health and Wellness Center in the lower level of Mary Josita Hall.

-The Clarke University Counseling Services staff works closely with other Student Life staff in an effort to support all aspects of the students’ college experience.
+The Clarke University Life Coaching and Counseling Services staff works closely with other Student Life staff in an effort to support all aspects of the students’ college experience.
 A variety of services are available including, but not limited to

 - Individual and group counseling